raphael-group/CalicoST/README.md

 5. Simultaneously analyzes multiple regional or aligned SRT slices from the same tumor.

 # System requirements
-The package is tested on Linux operating systems.
+The package has tested on the following Linux operating systems: SpringdaleOpenEnterprise 9.2 (Parma) and CentOS Linux 7 (Core).

 # Installation
 First setup a conda environment from the `environment.yml` file: